1. Home

 If you suffer an injury or illness that is work-related in Illinois, you have a right to benefits from workers’ compensation.
 However, just because an injury or illness happened at work doesn’t mean it was work-related.
 Workers’ compensation is complicated, and it often takes a lawyer’s help to guide you through the maze.

-At Holley, Rosen & Beard, LLC, our lawyers offer a free initial consultation to answer your questions about Illinois workers’ compensation.
-Call 217-280-4984 or 877-671-5884 to learn how our experience can help you.
+At Holley, Rosen & Beard, LLC, our Springfield workers’ compensation attorney offers free initial consultations to answer your questions about Illinois workers’ compensation.
+Call (217) 544-3368 or (877) 671-5884 to learn how our experience can help you.
 From our law offices in Springfield, we represent injured workers throughout central Illinois.

 When Is An Injury Or Illness Work-Related?